 - Conviction of a felony or other public offense involving moral turpitude until proof of rehabilitation can be established.

 - An adjudication of insanity or incompetency until proof of recovery from the condition can be established.

 - Practice as a licensee under this Article without a valid certificate or renewal.

 Upon completion of the Therapeutic Massage-Massage Practitioner I and Massage Practitioner II certificates, students will be eligible to apply to take the Massage and Bodywork Licensing Exam (MBLEx).

 Upon successfully passing the MBLEx, students may apply to the North Carolina Board of Massage and Bodywork Therapy for licensure.

-Students may receive a diploma upon completion of the Massage Practitioner I and Massage Practitioner II certificates and the following courses: BIO 163 or BIO 165 and BIO 166 or BIO 168 and BIO 169, PSY 118 or PSY 150 and an English elective.
+Students may receive a diploma upon completion of the Massage Practitioner I and Massage Practitioner II certificates and the following courses: BIO 163 or BIO 165 and BIO 166 or BIO 168 and BIO 169, PSY 118 or PSY 150, BUS 137 or BUS 230, and an English elective.
 See your advisor for additional details.

 Criminal Background Checks/Drug Screening

 Clinical agencies require criminal background checks and/or drug screening for students assigned to their facility for clinical education.
 In addition, national and/or state registry and/or licensure boards may prohibit eligibility for registry or licensure based on criminal background records.
 Please refer to the Health Technologies section on www.forsythtech.edu.